Skip to main content

 GEOE 323.
 Engineering Geology.
 2 Credits.

 This course is to introduce the application of geological, hydrological and environmental principles to geotechnical/geological engineering design, construction and operation as well as various geohazards.
-Prerequisites: One introductory geology course and MATH 165.
+Prerequisite: One introductory geology course and MATH 165.
 S.

 GEOL 103.
 Introduction to Environmental Issues.
 3 Credits.